HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Systems_of_Equations_Geometry.md

 \end{cases}
 \end{align*}

-Basically, we need to plug each solution into the system of equation.
+We need to plug each solution into the system of equations.

 * Try $x = -2,~y = 5,~z = 0$